 A carbon monoxide detector sounds when it detects dangerous levels of CO in the air.
-There is a high chance that, should this occur, there is probably a gas leak somewhere.
-But it doesn’t suggest anything conclusive about the source.
+There is a high chance that there is a gas leak somewhere, but it doesn’t suggest anything conclusive about the source.
 Carbon monoxide is created when gas burns improperly.

 What does gas smell like?